 “Special thanks to Steven Koprince, Koprince Law LLC, for contributing to this post.” – Carroll Bernard

 In my experience of working with small businesses, I observed that most don’t understand the non-manufacturer rule.
 In this particular case, ignorance is not bliss – actually, it’s quite opposite.
-Lack of understanding puts these businesses at a high risk for unintentional non-compliance.
+Lack of understanding puts these businesses at high risk for unintentional non-compliance.

 As a distributor bidding on federal supply contracts, it is important to understand the non-manufacturer rule for several reasons: